Credit Cards Balance Transfer Credit Cards

 How much is Citi’s balance transfer fee?

-The amount varies depending on which card you get, but, In most cases, Citi’s balance transfer fee is around $5 or 5% of the transferred amount, whichever is greater.
+The amount you’ll pay to transfer a balance depends on which Citi card you have, but in most cases, Citi’s balance transfer fee is $5 or 5% of the transferred amount, whichever is greater.

-The fee might be lower in some cases.
-Cards from Citi sometimes offer an introductory balance transfer fee of $5 or 3% of the transferred amount, whichever is greater.
+The fee can be lower in some cases.
+For instance, Citi cards sometimes offer an introductory balance transfer fee of $5 or 3% of the transferred amount, whichever is greater.
 This potentially lower fee typically applies in the first four months of account opening.
 However, after the first four months, the fee typically switches to the more common amount: $5 or 5% of the transfer.

-Citi has several balance transfer credit cards with competitive balance transfer offers, including some of the best balance transfer credit cards.
-Some Citi balance transfer cards have 0% intro APR offers for anywhere from 15 months to 21 months depending on the card.
-Currently, Citi has four balance transfer credit cards with varying offers.
+Citi offers some solid balance transfer credit cards, with long intro periods and the potential for promotional balance transfer fees.
+Citi balance transfer cards have 0% intro APR offers ranging from 15 to 21 months, depending on the card.

-Credit card Balance transfer intro offer Balance transfer fee Other benefits
+Credit card Balance transfer intro offer Balance transfer fee Overview

 • $0 annual fee